BSMediaGroup/StreamSuites-Dashboard/README.md

 Schemas are treated as **contract files** between the dashboard and the runtime.

 Rumble platform schemas remain **authoritative and unchanged** even while the Rumble runtime is temporarily paused due to upstream API restrictions.
 No dashboard features have been removed, and runtime re-enablement is expected to occur without schema changes.

+### Quota Visibility (Visual-Only)

+- **Schema:** `schemas/quotas.schema.json` defines the runtime-exported quota contract (v1), including per-platform windows, usage, remaining units, reset times, and runtime-evaluated health status.
+- **Snapshot example:** `docs/shared/state/quotas.json` provides a representative export so the dashboard can render quota health without a live runtime.
+- **Readiness:** quotas are **visual-only**; the dashboard does **no API calls**, mutations, or live polling.
+Fresh exports must be generated by the runtime and dropped into the expected path.

 ---